Partnering with San Quentin: The SFDA/San Quentin News Forum

 Just earlier this year, DA Gascón and members of the SFDA’s Office led more than 40 elected district attorneys and approximately 28 assistant district attorneys from throughout the United States to San Quentin.
 The event occurred as part of the itinerary for an annual prosecutor’s conference hosted by the SFDA’s Office this year.
 The elected DAs in attendance came from New York, Baltimore, Chicago, Houston, and many other cities in between.

 The Forum has also proved to be successful in another way.
 The inspiration behind the office’s first-of-its-kind (for a prosecutor’s office) Formerly Incarcerated Advisory Board (“FIA Board”) came from a SQ Forum.
-The FIA Board, which includes DA Gascón, members of his office, and incarcerated men and women, meet regularly to discuss more effective strategies and policies for reducing recidivism.
+The FIA Board, which includes DA Gascón, members of his office, and formerly incarcerated men and women, meet regularly to discuss more effective strategies and policies for reducing recidivism.

 Founded in 2012 by the SFDA's Office, a Former Newspaper Owner, and Inmate at SQ